Participatory Communication Research Section - Call for Proposals 2025

 This year, PCR will host joint sessions with the Community Communication and Alternative Media Section (CAM), Health Communication Working Group (HEC) and the Emerging Scholars Network (ESN).
 These joint sessions recognise the value of interdisciplinarity and mentorship-oriented spaces.
 If you would like your proposed paper to be included in a joint session, please do the following:

-• For the PCR / CAM joint session please submit your abstract to the Participatory Communication Research section and choose the topic CAM/PCR joint session on the submission platform.
+• For the PCR / CAM and the PCR / HEC joint sessions please submit your abstract to the Participatory Communication Research section and choose the topic CAM/PCR joint session or HEC/PCR joint session on the submission platform.

-• For the PCR / HEC and the PCR / ESN please submit to the Health Communication Working Group (HEC) or the Emerging Scholars Network (ESN) using the tags PCR/HEC joint session or PCR/ESN joint session.
+• For the PCR / ESN joint session please submit to the Emerging Scholars Network (ESN) using the tag PCR/ESN joint session.

 New Books and Special Issues session